An Island of Nature

 The watershed contains approximately 68 miles of streams, 17 of which provide spawning and rearing habitat to salmon.
 The watershed produces runs of chum, Coho, steelhead and cutthroat trout in the tens of thousands each year.

-In 2014 the Foundation developed a blueprint for the Kitsap Discovery Center.
-The Center’s vision encompasses a learning center that can be a conservation education clearinghouse for all students, kindergarten through adult.
+In 2022, the Foundation removed the last remnants of the old homestead from Hidden Valley.
+We also installed a new bridge over Wildcat Creek and built an education pavilion in Hidden Valley to improve educational opportunities at the Preserve.
 Our vision is beginning to be realized as Kitsap School District students and Olympic Community College students are brought to the Preserve to learn and work.
 We have hosted Earth Day activities, volunteer work parties, and biological research throughout our acreage.